base-org/node/README.md

 ### Usage

-1. Ensure you have an Ethereum Goerli L1 full node RPC available (not Base Goerli), and set `OP_NODE_L1_ETH_RPC` (in `docker-compose.yml` if using docker-compose).
+1. Ensure you have an Ethereum L1 full node RPC available (not Base), and set `OP_NODE_L1_ETH_RPC` (in the `.env.*` file if using docker-compose).
 If running your own L1 node, it needs to be synced before Base will be able to fully sync.
 2. Run:

 ```